-With conservation subdivision design, landowners who view their property as their 'pension' no longer have to destroy their woods and fields in order to retire with a guaranteed income, as their equity is not diminished."
+"Landowners who view their property as their 'pension' no longer have to destroy their woods and fields in order to retire with a guaranteed income, as their equity is not diminished," says Arendt, commenting on conservation subdivisions.

-Conservation subdivisions conserve 50-70%+ of the buildable land while allowing the same maximum number of home sites as would be allowed using conventional development.
-These creative developments reduce developer's costs and are proven to be more profitable and faster selling than conventional subdivision developments.
-They are a win-win for the landowner, developer, our community, township officials, wildlife and our natural resources.
-Maybe it is time we updated our land use ordinance language to make conservation subdivision design the everyday permitted use and preserve what we love best about our town.
+Conservation subdivisions conserve 50-70%+ of the buildable land while allowing the same number of home sites as would be allowed with conventional subdivision development.
+Innovative conservation subdivisions are proven more profitable, faster selling and less costly than conventional "cookie cutter" subdivision developments.
+Conservation subdivisions protect clean water in lakes, rivers and streams and preserve working family farms, natural areas and wildlife.
+They are a win-win for landowners, developers, township officials, property values, family values and our community.
+Maybe it is time we updated our land use ordinances to make conservation subdivisions the everyday permitted use and preserve what we love best about our town.
 For more information and to download a free one page fact sheet on conservation subdivisions click on the "Supersize My Backyard" link at www.landchoices.org .

 Sincerely,